Skip to main content

 How to Enable Project Mode

-- Optionally, configure default stage templates that will be suggested when creating new project bookings.
+4. Optionally, configure default stage templates that will be applied to new project bookings (see below).

 Once enabled, any new booking can be created with Project Mode turned on.
 Existing bookings created before enabling this feature will not automatically gain stages, but a notice will appear on their detail page explaining this.